Artifactory version 6.x to 7.x upgrade with Helm

 Installation on Kubernetes environments is through Helm Charts.
 Supported Helm version is Helm 3+.

-ARM64 Support
+ARM64 Support for Container-Based Installations

-From version 7.41.4, Artifactory supports installation on ARM64 architecture through Helm and Docker installations.
-You must set up an external database as the Artifactory database since Artifactory does not support the bundled database with the ARM64 installation.
-Artifactory installation pulls the ARM64 image automatically when you run the Helm or Docker installation on the ARM64 platform.
+Starting from version 7.41.4, Artifactory supports installation on ARM64 architecture specifically through Helm and Docker installations.
+When deploying Artifactory on an ARM64 platform, an external database must be set up as Artifactory does not support the bundled database for ARM64 installations.
+The appropriate ARM64 Container Image is automatically pulled during the Helm or Docker installation process.

 Artifactory Database Requirements

-Artifactory supports the following databases.
+Artifactory supports the following databases:

 • PostgreSQL